lammps/lammps/doc/src/comm_modify.rst

 communication mode *multi* instead.
 Since in this case the communication cutoffs are determined per atom type, a type specifier is needed and cutoff for one or multiple types can be extended.
 Also ranges of types using the usual asterisk notation can be given.
-For granular pairstyles, the default cutoff is set to the sum of the current maximum atomic radii for each type.
+For granular pair styles, the default cutoff is set to the sum of the current maximum atomic radii for each type.